NY approves sale of Central Hudson utility to Fortis of Canada

-June 13 (Reuters) - New York utility regulators on Thursday approved Canadian power company Fortis Inc’s $1.5 billion agreement to buy CH Energy Group Inc, the parent of New York power company Central Hudson.
+(Reuters) - New York utility regulators on Thursday approved Canadian power company Fortis Inc’s (FTS.TO) $1.5 billion agreement to buy CH Energy Group Inc CHG.N, the parent of New York power company Central Hudson.

 Fortis said in a statement it expects to close the acquisition shortly after receipt, review and acceptance of the New York Public Service Commission’s official written order.